userapp-io/userapp-ember/README.md

     <a href="#" {{ action 'oauth' 'google' }}>Log in with Google</a>

 But first you need to activate the providers in UserApp, read more about it here: <https://app.userapp.io/#/docs/concepts/#social-login>

+## Configuration

+    Ember.Application.initializer({
+        name: 'userapp',
+        initialize: function(container, application) {
+            Ember.UserApp.setup(application, {
+                appId: '52b8a5d2dca15',
+                loginRoute: 'login',
+                indexRoute: 'index',
+                heartbeatInterval: 20000,
+                usernameIsEmail: false
+            });
+        }
+    });

+* `appId` (required): Your UserApp [App Id](https://help.userapp.io/customer/portal/articles/1322336-how-do-i-find-my-app-id-).

+* `loginRoute`: The name of the route to transition to when not logged in or logging out.
+Defaults to `'login'`.

+* `indexRoute`: The name of the route to transition to after login.
+Defaults to `'index'`.

+* `heartbeatInterval`: Milliseconds between each heartbeat that validates the user's session token and keeps it alive.
+Default is `20000` (20 seconds).

+* `usernameIsEmail`: If true, the username field will also be used set as the email when signing up a new user.
+Defaults to `false`.

 ## Example